Lathrecista asiatica festa

 Lathrecista asiatica festa known as the Australasian slimwing is a sub-species of Lathrecista asiatica, a dragonfly in the Libellulidae family, found only in Australia.

 Its range is coastal and adjacent inland in an arc from the Northern Territory to the southern Queensland border.
 It is a medium-sized dragonfly with a wingspan of 60-85mm, and is usually near rivers, streams, swamps and lagoons but at times can be far from water.
 The male has a black and yellow thorax with brown upper parts, and a reddish-orange abdomen with a black tip.
-The taxon has not yet been assessed for the IUCN Red List.
+The taxon has been assessed for the IUCN Red List as Least Concern.